arrow_back

 • Did you select the right port when opening the web preview?
 Be sure to use 8080, the port the server is listening on.

 Task 5.
-Cleaning up
+Clean up

-1. Stop serving your URL with Ctrl + c.
+1. Stop serving your URL with CTRL+C.

 gcloud functions delete Gopher --region {{{project_0.default_region | REGION}}} gcloud functions delete HelloWorld --region {{{project_0.default_region | REGION}}}